River Irvine

 The River Irvine (Irbhinn) is a river that flows through southwest Scotland.
 Its watershed is on the Lanarkshire border of Ayrshire at an altitude of 810 ft above sea-level, near Loudoun Hill, Drumclog, and 7 mi SW by W of Strathaven.
 It flows 29+1/2 mi westward, dividing the old district of Cunninghame from that of Kyle, until it reaches the sea via Irvine Harbour in the form of the Firth of Clyde, and flows into Irvine Bay by the town of Irvine.
 It has many tributaries, some of which form parish, district and other boundaries.

 Etymology

 Irvine was first recorded in 1258 as Yrewyn, and several etymologies have been proposed.
 According to Groome, Irvine is derived from the Gaelic iar-an meaning 'westward-flowing' river.
 A Brittonic origin is also possible.
-The root *arb-īno, meaning "wild turnip" has been suggested (c.f.
-Welsh erfin), though the earliest record and the possibly identical River Irfon in Wales do not encourage this.
-The Middle Welsh adjective erbyn meaning "hostility, fighting against" might also be considered here.
+The root *arb-īno, meaning "wild turnip", has been suggested (cf. Welsh erfin), though the earliest record and the possibly identical River Irfon in Wales do not encourage this.
+The Middle Welsh adjective erbyn, meaning "hostility, fighting against", might also be considered here.
 An ancient river-name formation of very obscure origin is also quite probable.